-The majority of indictable adult offenders are eligible for expungement of their criminal record after 10 years has passed since all the conditions of the case were satisfied.
-To qualify, the individual must not have had subsequent criminal convictions or two or more disorderly person offenses or petty disorderly person offenses.
+The majority of indictable adult offenders are eligible for expungement of their criminal record after 6 years (this was ten years but was updated in 2018) has passed since all the conditions of the case were satisfied.
+To qualify, the individual must not have had subsequent criminal convictions or four (this was two but was also updated in 2018) or more disorderly person offenses or petty disorderly person offenses.
 Those wishing to apply may do so in the court where the conviction occurred.

 Petition for Expungement

-There are several formal documents that must be completed for an expungement as follows:
+There are several formal documents that must be completed for an expungement.
+They are as follows:

 - Form A: The Petition for Expungement that must be filed with the court where the conviction occurred.

 - Form B: An order that requests a hearing.
-Upon receipt, you can expect the court to schedule a hearing typically within 60 days.
+Upon receipt, you can expect the court to schedule a hearing typically between 35 to 60 days.